mivade/website/pelican/content/pages/research.md

 tags: research, science
 author: Michael V. DePalatis

+## Sideband cooling of atomic and molecular ions ##

+Single trapped ions are a near ideal quantum system that can be spectroscopically probed with incredibly high precision.
+Although molecular ions typically lack strong cycling transitions for efficient cooling and detection, a single atomic ion can be used to sympathetically cool a single molecular ion to the quantum mechanical ground state of motion.
+By using the quantum logic spectroscopy scheme, transitions can be probed on the molecular ion and detected using the atomic ion.
+For such experiments, we use
+<sup>40</sup>Ca<sup>+</sup> as the cooling/detection ion and
+MgH<sup>+</sup> as the spectroscopy ion.

 ## Chemical reactions with Doppler cooled ions ##

 In recent years, much progress has been made in extending laser